iotlabs-id/.github/profile/README.md

 If you’re passionate about IoT, technology, or research collaboration, we’d love to hear from you.

-Our email is open for inquiries and partnerships: almajidnaufal@gmail.com
+Our email is open for inquiries and partnerships: almajid@iotlabs.id

 powered by _**Outhink Labs**_